mrjones2014/smart-splits.nvim/README.md

 # not want to lazy-load smart-splits.nvim, as the variable won't be set until
 # the plugin is loaded

+# Disable default keybinds
+set -g @smart-splits_no_default_keybinds 1 # to disable the default keybinds. (any value disables the default keybinds)

 # Smart pane switching with awareness of Neovim splits.
 bind-key -n C-h if -F "#{@pane-is-vim}" 'send-keys C-h'  'select-pane -L' bind-key -n C-j if -F "#{@pane-is-vim}" 'send-keys C-j'  'select-pane -D'